 The process begins when an insolvent debtor meets with a licensed Trustee in Bankruptcy who assesses their situation.
 If the debtor decides to go bankrupt they sign legal documents that assign the majority of their assets for the benefit of their unsecured creditors.
 Most, but not all, debts are erased and most, but not all, assets are assigned.

-After signing the paperwork the Trustee in Bankruptcy notifies the bankrupt’s creditors.
+After signing the paperwork the Licensed Insolvency Trustee notifies the bankrupt’s creditors.

 Every creditor is then required to cease collection efforts and deal only with the bankrupt’s Trustee.
 Garnishments are stopped, and creditors are no longer able to take the bankrupt to court or contact them in any way.

 The bankrupt reports their income and expenses on a monthly basis to the Trustee so that Surplus Income can be calculated.

 The bankrupt attends two free credit counselling sessions provided by the Trustee.